Mobile App Design Process: From Idea to Industry Dominance

 Check out our article on how hard is it to make an app to compare creating an application on your own versus enlisting the expertise of external parties.

-However, if you have an app agency or in-house team to develop your app, you can hand over your prototype and product specifications to them during this phase of the design process.
-Depending on your preferences and circumstances, you can send these design assets by email or in person.
+However, if you have an app agency or in-house team to develop your app, you can hand over your prototype, product specifications, and email design assets to them during this phase of the design process.

 One of the main challenges during this stage is how to effectively align and collaborate with developers.
 This is especially true if you outsource your app development project to freelancers or app agencies outside your country.